 Find a ski area with lots of options so that everyone’s happy

 Most of the time I was skiing was just spent with my instructor since my friends were all at a different level.
-I had a few Mozambique buddies visiting who were more interested in back-country snow boarding since they’re much more experienced than I am, plus a couple of skiers who were more intermediate.
+I had a few Mozambican buddies visiting who were more interested in back-country snowboarding since they’re much more experienced than I am, plus a couple of skiers who were more intermediate.

 Take a break and do other activities in between

-I also can’t leave out apres-ski, which is something Austria is known for – it’s all about German schlager songs with repetitive lyrics that make no sense and a big crowd of people dancing and singing while drinking warm drinks or cold beers then skiing back down after, or in my case, sliding down on a plastic bag.
+I also can’t leave out après-ski -ski, which is something Austria is known for – it’s all about German schlager songs with repetitive lyrics that make no sense, a big crowd of people dancing and singing while drinking warm drinks or cold beers, and everyone then skiing back down after, or in my case, sliding down on a plastic bag.
 It was so much fun!